DataDog/integrations-core/mysql/README.md

 Query OK, 0 rows affected (0.00 sec)
 ```

-Please note that `@'localhost'` is only for local connections, and either the wildcard `%` or the hostname/IP of the agent should be used for remote connections, learn more [here](https://dev.mysql.com/doc/refman/5.7/en/adding-users.html)
+Please note that `@'localhost'` is only for local connections, use the hostname/IP of your agent for remote connections, learn more [here](https://dev.mysql.com/doc/refman/5.7/en/adding-users.html)

 Verify that the user was created successfully using the following command, replacing ```<UNIQUEPASSWORD>``` with the password above: